 Also, you will want to add a check valve to prevent water from flowing back down your return lines when the pumps are turned off or there is a power failure.

 Last, you will need to add a diffuser to the outlet of the return line.
 Loc-Line is a great solution for this.
-You do not have to drill your tank for your return lines and simply have them go over the rim but drilling and using bulkheads ensures they’re secure and is much cleaner looking.
+You do not have to drill your tank for your return lines and simply have them go over the rim but drilling and using bulkheads ensure they’re secure and are much cleaner looking.

 Typically PVC is used to plumb everything.
 Vinyl tubing is also used but is less ideal.
 Vinyl tubing can kink and cause an overflow.
 If you do decide to use vinyl tubing be sure to get the braided variety.
 It’s much less prone to kinking.

 PVC plumbing is glued or chemically welded together.
 Once the piping is connected it will not come apart.
 Be sure to test fit your entire setup prior to gluing it together.
 Be sure to include unions in your plan.
 Unions will allow you to unscrew your plumbing wherever you include a union.
 This will allow you to perform maintenance.
 You should also include unions in areas you plan to change in the future.

 There’s a lot to consider when designing your reef tank plumbing setup.
 In the end you’ll have a very clean looking display tank that is free of dangling equipment.
 Not to mention you’ll be able to have more effective equipment.